-For the calendar year 2015 and 2017 (January-December), there were two recordable fire incidents at The University of Texas Student and Faculty Apartments (SFA) at 7900 Cambridge, Houston, Texas 77054.
-There were no recordable fire incidents during the calendar year of 2016.
+For the calendar year 2017 (January-December), there was one recordable fire incident at The University of Texas Student and Faculty Apartments (SFA) at 7900 Cambridge, Houston, Texas 77054.
+There were no recordable fire incidents during the calendar years 2016 and 2018.